couleur-tweak-tips/CTT/docs/video/smoothie/installation.md

     ```
     Then just follow the Archlinux installation instructions

+    **10 bit video support / GPU Acceleration**

+    You need to install the opencl drivers for your platform

+    - Nvidia: `opencl-nvidia` on ArchLinux
+    - AMD: `rocm-opencl-runtime` on ArchLinux
+    - Intel: `intel-compute-runtime` on ArchLinux

 <!--
 it'd be cool to be able to opt-in to use invidious instance for vids